A Fistful of Collars

 They looked at Jen’s understanding face, saw the beginnings of tears forming in the corners of her eyes, saw her lips trembling with indecision of whether she should interrupt Mae to offer support.
 Mae continued without needing her to vocalize the feelings, they knew Jen understood the broad strokes from their months together.

 “It’s a very weird book in many ways: I haven’t even touched on the soft fem-domming that happens in the middle of the book or the long, illusory ego-trip where he murders people for driving automobiles.
-As I said, weird, but it sort of makes sense in context.
+As I said, it's weird, but it makes sense in context as an exploration of the psyche.
 In the end though Henry is still left to, how did Hesse put it, ‘traverse the hell of his own inner being.’
-And it struck me on that reading that when he sees the disparate parts of himself laid out before him in a mirror a short time before, he still saw them all as male.
-That throughout the book there is this undercurrent of desiring the feminine as part of himself, but his blind focus is always on reconciling with ‘the wolf’ half of him.
+He kills Hermine, who is heavily implied to be an unrealized part of himself, and chided for being unable to think of a course in his life that could lead to harmonious coexistence instead of destruction.
+Throughout the book he obsesses over the conflict between what he perceives as his human and animal urges, to the detriment of all the other complexities and nuances of self.
+Throughout the book there is this undercurrent of desiring the feminine as part of himself, but his blind focus is always on reconciling with ‘the wolf’ half of him.
 And so at the end he has learned the process of reconciling with himself, but has not yet reconciled his estranged femininity.
 The book ends inconclusively because he has only taken the first step in his journey to self discovery.”

 “All this is to say that the book meant a lot to me in a very vulnerable part of my life.
 And having dabbled in silly things when I was younger I decided to create a symbol for my transition and draw it in the book.
-I’d futzed around with sigil magic when I was in college, knowing it wasn’t real magic, but figuring it would provide me something to focus on when I wanted to lose weight or quit drinking as much.
+I’d futzed around with sigil magic when I was in college, knowing it wasn’t real magic but figuring it would provide me something to focus on when I wanted to lose weight or quit drinking as much.
 So I made a sigil representing my transition and drew it in the book and kept it as a sort of talisman.
+A cluster of signs and symbols representing transformation and beauty in a book that I considered transformative.
 Any time things got hard I had a physical bundle of ideas and symbols to help urge me onward.
 And like an idiot I drug it out to Keffler Valley last week when V. T. Seeds wanted me to review footage of a supposed cryptid in one of their fields and I left it someplace.”

 Jen sat speechless for a minute, trying to absorb everything Mae had just told her.
 A million questions flew through her mind, so many of them unimportant.
 She wanted to ask something that showed Mae how grateful she was that they shared this with her, but her mouth decided to blurt out: